RobWiederstein/fiscal_notes/README.markdown

 # Fiscal Notes

 Fiscal notes are cost estimates of pending bills  in state legislatures.
 For some legislators, they can be a critical component of whether the bill should be adopted.
-In Kentucky, fiscal notes are prepared by the Legislative Research Commission (LRC) whereas they are prepared by the Congressional Budget Office (CBO) at the federal level.
+In Kentucky, fiscal notes are prepared by the Legislative Research Commission (LRC), whereas they are prepared by the Congressional Budget Office (CBO) at the federal level.
 An extensive [analysis](fiscal_note/resources/2015-11-24_cbpp_better_cost_estimates.pdf) of fiscal notes was undertaken by the Center for Budget and Policy Priorities (CBPP) where they identified six criteria as "best practices."

-The best practices were identified as
+States that were identified as having best practices do the following:
 1. Prepare fiscal notes for substantially all proposals (38 states + D.C.);
 2. Free estimates from partisan pressure (33 states + D.C.);
 3. Project long term impact (12 states + D.C.);